Galvanometer-scanning transient phase microscopy with balanced detection and arbitrary pump polarization: Results

 \subsubsection{Cross-Phase Modulation Measurement in Glass}

 First we acquired a delay scan in a glass microscope slide (Figure \ref{fig:delayScanGlass}).
 Glass has a minimal absorption at the probe wavelength of 800 nm and the interaction that occurs between the sample and the pump pulse is instantaneous.
-Thus, the width of the XPM pulses gives us an estimate of pulse duration for our reference and probe pulses as they overlap with the pump pulse in time; these pulses are $\sim$350 fs in duration.
+When making an absorption measurement, we would expect to see a two-photon absorption peak when the pump and probe pulses were overlapped if the sample absorbed the pump wavelength.
+For a phase measurement, we are able to see cross-phase modulation (XPM) from the instantaneous optical Kerr effect, in which pump intensity changes the refractive index seen by the probe~\cite{Wilson_SyntheticAperture_2008}.
+Consequently, due to the instantaneous nature of the interaction, the width of the XPM pulses indicates a $\sim 350~{\rm fs}$ cross-correlation between pump and probe.
+(Frequency resolved optical gating (FROG) measurements were previously made that showed the probe pulse width was the limiting factor).